ultrabis/db/README.md

 # @ultrabis/db

-JSON item database for World of Warcraft Classic.
+JSON database for World of Warcraft Classic.

 The purpose is to provide a database for simulators and/or other tools without requiring a back-end database server.

+Currently supports all items, abilities and icons.
+More coming soon.

 ![build](https://github.com/ultrabis/db/workflows/gh/badge.svg)

 ## download

+### items

 Full contains every item.
 The others are tailored for a specific class/spec and were derived from various spreadsheets and BiS lists.